androidwiltron/craiggoddenpayne.github.io/_posts/2019-3-24-mainline-feature-toggles.md

 ### An example of how easy it is to get into a pickle

-A team of developers are building your new product, you have an upcoming release, sometime in the near future, and everything is being commited and merged into a branch called v1.1.0.
+A team of developers are building your new product, you have an upcoming release sometime in the near future, and everything is being commited and merged into a branch called v1.1.0.

 You realise before release day, that theres a few bugs which need an emergency fix, so they get fixed on master.